 The official language is Romanian, a language of Latin origin.

 English, French and German are widely spoken.

-The citizens belonging to ethnic minorities may freely use their mother tongue in schools, in the administration, the justice system, the media, and culture.
+The citizens belonging to ethnic minorities may freely use their mother tongue in schools, administration, justice, the media, and culture.

 Climate

 The climate is continental-temperate, characteristic for Central Europe, with hot summers, cold winters, a lot of snow especially in the mountains, very distinct seasons.